stefan18-ux/Arpspoof-all/README.md

 More features can be added to the project, because after you establish the MITM connection, you can perform a bunch of oterh cool attacks.

 # Prerequisites
-You need an wireless adapter in order to connect from inside you kali machine or even if you are not using a virtual machine.
+You need an wireless adapter in order to connect either from inside you kali machine or from your local machine.

 ## Installation